Gluten Free & God Seeking

 (4) Slice 1 green pepper into thin strips.

-Put 2 T oil in an electric skillet/wok and stir fry the mushrooms, garlic, 1 T tamari, 1 t sesame oil and the beef to the pan.
-Put in a covered pan while cooking the veges.
+Put 2 T oil in an electric skillet/wok and stir fry the mushrooms, garlic.
+Then add 1 T tamari, 1 tsp. sesame oil and the beef to the pa and stir-fry until the beef is done.
+Place in a covered pan while stir-frying the veggies.

-(1) Put 2 T of oil into the pan and add the vegetables with 1 t of salt and cook for 3-4 minutes.
+(1) Put 2 T of oil into the pan and add the vegetables with 1 tsp, of salt and stir-fry for 3-4 minutes.

 (2) Add the meat to the vegetables.

-(4) Mix 1/2 cup tamari mixed with 3 T sesame oil and 1/8th cup of sugar and stir into the pan.
+(4) Mix 1/2 cup tamari mixed with 3 T sesame oil and 1/8th cup of sugar and stir into the vegetables.
 Taste and then add extra sesame oil or tamari.

 You may be wondering if the noodles break--these sweet potato noodles are very strong, and they hold their shape quite well.
 This beef noodle dish is delicious!